On the Hardness of Energy Minimisation for Crystal Structure Prediction: NP-Hardness for an unbounded number of ion species

-It may now be claimed that $I$ will be satisfiable if and only if $I'$ is satisfiable.
+We claim that $I$ is satisfiable if and only if $I'$ is satisfiable.
 First consider the case that $I$ is satisfiable.
-In this case $c k'$ charges may be removed from $I'$, leaving only the vertices corresponding to the clique in $I$, denoted $A$.
-As all vertices in $A$ correspond to adjacent vertices in $G$, the energy will simply be $-1$ multiplied by the number of edges, giving a total energy of $-k(2k-1)$, satisfying the \kcr instance.
-Conversely if there does not exist a clique of size $k$ in $G$ then any subset of vertices $A \subseteq V'$ of cardinality $k$ clearly must contain at least one edge with a weight of $\infty$, making $I$ unsatisfiable.
+In this case $c k'$ vertices may be removed from $I'$, leaving only the vertices corresponding to the clique in $I$, denoted $A$.
+As all vertices in $A$ correspond to adjacent vertices in $G$, the energy is $-1$ multiplied by the number of edges, giving a total energy of $-k(2k-1)$, satisfying the \kcr instance.
+Conversely if there does not exist a clique of size $k$ in $G$ then any subset of charges $A \subseteq V'$ of cardinality $k$ clearly must contain at least one edge with a weight of $p$, making $I$ unsatisfiable. \end{proof}

-Assume now $I'$ is satisfiable, where $R$ is the set of removed vertices and $A = V' \setminus R$ are the remaining vertices.
-Note thate the energy must be at most $-k(2k-1)$, and there have exactly $2k$ vertices in $A$.
-As the only negative weight edges in $G'$ are those between two vertices representing either the same or adjacent vertices in $G$.
-Clearly this can only be achieved by having a set of vertices in $G'$ representing vertices in a clique of size $k$ in $G$.
-Similarly if $I'$ is unsatisfiable then there can not be a clique of size $k$, as this would imply $I'$ is satisfiable.
-Therefore this problem is NP-Complete in the case that all ions have charges of $\pm c$ for any natural number $c$ for \kcr.
-The problem is also NP-Complete for \akcr and \minkcr, as the minimum energy for any at-least-$k$-charge removal will be $-k(2k-1)$, which can only be achieved by a $k$-charge removal. \end{proof}

-It can be noted that this may be extended to other graph problems relatively easily.
+This may be extended to other graph problems relatively easily.
 One example of this would be the \textsc{max-weight k-clique} problem.
-In \textsc{max-weight k-clique} takes as input a weighted graph $G$, a natural number $k$, and a goal value $v$.
-The problem is to report if a clique of size $k$ where the sum of the weights of the edges is at least $v$ exists.
+The \textsc{max-weight k-clique} problem takes as input a weighted graph $G$, a natural number $k$, and a goal value $v$.
+The problem is to report if a clique of size $k$, where the sum of the weights of the edges is at least $v$ exists.
 Using the above construction, a crystal graph $G'$ may be created from $G$.
 From this the weights on the edges may be adjust as follows: